WSAN: 20th century

-Early years of WCBA and WSAN

-WCBA was first licensed to Charles W. Heimbach at his home at 1015 Allen Street, which was also the location of Heimbach's Camegraph Repair Shop.
+WCBA was first licensed to Charles W. Heimbach at his home at 1015 Allen Street in Allentown, which was also the location of Heimbach's Camegraph Repair Shop.
 The station was assigned to 1070 kHz, with a power of 5 watts, and the call letters were randomly assigned from a sequential roster of available call signs.
 In late 1924, WCBA was reassigned to 1180 kHz.

 WSAN received its first license on June 30, 1923, issued to the Allentown Radio Club for 10 watts on 1310 kHz.
 Its call sign was also randomly assigned from the roster of available call letters.
 On November 27, 1923, the club began broadcasting using facilities constructed on the third floor of the former Morning Call building at Sixth and Linden streets.
-WSAN was deleted on August 7, 1924, but then relicensed on December 10, 1924 to the Allentown Call Publishing Company, again with 10 watts on 1310 kHz.
+WSAN was deleted on August 7, 1924, but then relicensed, on December 10, 1924, to the Allentown Call Publishing Company, again with 10 watts on 1310 kHz.

-Effective June 15, 1927, both WCBA and WSAN were assigned to 1350 kHz, on a time-sharing basis.
+On June 15, 1927, both WCBA and WSAN were assigned to 1350 kHz, on a time-sharing basis.
 On February 15, 1928, WCBA was sold to Reverend B. Bryan Musselman, pastor of Bethel Mennonite Brethren in Christ Church.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, the two stations were initially reassigned to 1500 kHz, which was soon changed to 1440 kHz.
 On January 15, 1931, the jointly operated stations opened new studios at 39-41 North 10th Street.

-In early 1937, an application was filed to formally consolidate the two stations, under the WSAN call sign, to be owned by a new corporation, WSAN, Inc., with the Allentown Call Publishing Company holding 60 percent of the stock, and B. Bryan Musselman holding the remaining 40 percent.
+In early 1937, an application was filed to formally consolidate the two stations under the WSAN call sign, to be owned by a new corporation, WSAN, Inc., with the Allentown Call Publishing Company holding 60 percent of the stock, and B. Bryan Musselman holding the remaining 40 percent.
 This would result in common ownership of Allentown's only radio station and daily newspaper.
-The Federal Communications Commission (FCC) was increasingly concerned about "media concentration", and initially scheduled hearings to review the proposal, which were later canceled, with the commission instead launching in March 1941 a general policy review of common newspaper and radio station ownership in a single community.
+The Federal Communications Commission (FCC) was increasingly concerned about media concentration, and initially scheduled hearings to review the proposal, which were later canceled, with the commission instead launching in March 1941 a general policy review of common newspaper and radio station ownership in a single community.

 Also in March 1941, with the North American Regional Broadcasting Agreement (NARBA) going into effect, stations on 1440 kHz, including WCBA and WSAN, moved to 1470 kHz.